Tags and Mentions

 The following are various ways of indicating a person:

 - @mike - indicates a known contact in your social circle whose nickname is "mike"

 - @mike_macgirvin - indicates a known contact in your social circle whose full name is "Mike Macgirvin".
 Note that spaces cannot be used inside tags.

-- @email@example.com - This is called a "remote mention" and can only be an email-style locator, not a web URL.
+- @firstname.lastname@example.org - indicates the Identity Address of a person on a different network, or one that is not in your social circle.
+This can only be an email-style locator, not a web URL.

 Unless their system blocks unsolicited "mentions", the person tagged will likely receive a "Mention" post/activity or become a direct participant in the conversation in the case of public posts.
-Friendica blocks incoming “mentions” from people with no relationship to you.
-The exception is an ongoing conversation started from a contact of both you and the 3rd person or a conversation in a forum where you are a member of.
+Please note that Friendika often blocks incoming "mentions" from other networks and especially from people with no relationship to you.
 This is a spam prevention measure.

 Topical tags are indicated by preceding the tag name with the # character.
 This will create a link in the post to a generalised site search for the term provided.
 For example, #cars will provide a search link for all posts mentioning 'cars' on your site.
 Topical tags are generally a minimum of three characters in length.
 Shorter search terms are not likely to yield any search results, although this depends on the database configuration.
 The same rules apply as with names that spaces within tags are represented by the underscore character.
 It is therefore not possible to create a tag whose target contains an underscore.

 - #bike - creates a search for "bike"